meckiemac/ser2net_mcu/docs/overview.md

 ```

 The control port registers as a sink so operators can tail TELNET/TCP data.
-Other components, such as the MQTT bridge in `components/mqtt_client`, can
+Other components, such as the monitor consumer in `components/mqtt_client`, can
 subscribe at the same time to forward monitor chunks to external systems.
 The
 ESP32 reference firmware publishes: